 How Jute Fibers are Produced :

-Unfortunately, this a possibility when food items are stored in jute bags.
-Some examples of foods commonly packaged in jute bags include rice, coffee, almonds, and cocoa beans.
-There are companies that use vegetable oils instead of mineral oils, so be mindful of the manufacturer when purchasing jute products.
+Unfortunately, this is possible when food items are stored in jute bags.
+Some foods commonly packaged in jute bags include rice, coffee, almonds, and cocoa beans.
+Some companies use vegetable oils instead of mineral oils, so be mindful of the manufacturer when purchasing jute products.

 Besides cotton, jute is the most produced natural fiber.
 Though it is considered an environmentally friendly textile fiber with many advantages, here are some things to take into consideration when buying products made of jute fabric: